eugenewebdevs/giving-a-talk/README.md

-# giving-a-talk
+# Giving a talk

 💥 🎉  First off, thanks for wanting to do a talk! 🎉 💥

-Below is a guide for giving a talk.
+Below is a quick guide for giving a talk.

 ## What should I know before I get started?
 We talk about anything relating to web development.
 This can be languages, frameworks, packages, paradigms, services, etc..
 It's pretty open.